Seeing new depths: Three-dimensional flow of a free-swimming alga: 3D Flow Field

 \subsubsection{Modeling}

-The periodic train of traveling vortices trailing behind the algal body is reminiscent of vortex shedding at high $Re$, a fluid phenomenon central to the locomotion of macroscopic organisms such as insects, birds, and fish \cite{Wu_2011_vortexshedding,Liu_2024_vortexshedding}.
+The traveling vortices trailing behind the algal body is reminiscent of vortex shedding at high $Re$, a fluid phenomenon central to the locomotion of macroscopic organisms such as insects, birds, and fish \cite{Wu_2011_vortexshedding,Liu_2024_vortexshedding}.
 This ``vortex shedding'' by the alga cannot be explained by a simple extension of the three-Stokeslet model.
-When the magnitudes of the three Stokeslets are oscillated at frequency $f$ with force determined by resistive force theory (RFT) from the experimentally extracted shape of the flagella (SM Sec.~1A, Fig.~S2), the flow velocities periodically vary in magnitude and sign (Movie S1).
+When the magnitudes of the three Stokeslets are oscillated at frequency $f$ with force determined by resistive force theory (RFT) from the experimentally extracted shape of the flagella (SM Sec.~1A and Fig.~S2) \cite{supplemental}, the flow velocities periodically vary in magnitude and sign (Movie S1).
 However, apart from direction reversal, the streamlines of the flow field remain stationary without either flow rotation or moving vortices.

-The observed vortex dynamics arise from the periodic beating of the flagella.
-To demonstrate the effect of flagellar beating, we construct a dynamic three-Stokeslet model in which the two anterior Stokeslets representing the flagella move along closed orbits mimicking the flagellar beating (SM Sec.~1B, Fig.~S2).
-The flow field of the dynamic model displays qualitatively the main features of the vortex dynamics in experiments, such as the non-uniform flow rotation (SM Fig.~S1), the backward traveling CCW Vortex (i), nearly stationary CW Vortex (ii), and the forward moving CCW Vortex (iii) (Fig.~\ref{fig:figure3}(b), Movie S1).
+The observed vortex dynamics arise from the beating of the flagella.
+To mimic this process, we construct a dynamic three-Stokeslet model in which two anterior Stokeslets, representing the flagella, move along closed orbits determined by the force centroid of the flagella (SM Sec.~1B, Fig.~S2) \cite{supplemental,Brumley2014synchronization}.
+The flow field of the dynamic model displays qualitatively similar vortex dynamics as observed in experiments including the non-uniform flow rotation (SM Fig.~S1) \cite{supplemental}, the backward traveling CCW Vortex (i), nearly stationary CW Vortex (ii), and the forward moving CCW Vortex (iii) (Fig.~\ref{fig:figure3}(b), Movie S1).